dfgordon/Realm/scripts/README.md

 Error checking the BASIC programs
 ---------------------------------

-1. Use the [Applesoft language server](https://github.com/dfgordon/vscode-language-applesoft) to verify syntax while editing
+1. Use the [Applesoft language server](https://github.com/dfgordon/vscode-language-applesoft) while editing

-    * Ignore branching errors to do with inter-program branching
+    * This will catch a lot of errors
+    * It is not aware of inter-program branching as of this writing

 2. Run `verify.py`.
 This carries out the following checks: